 - New chat in the Project → first prompt asks for the new rule verbatim → exact quote back.

-- Run 3 prompts that previously violated the rule — all 3 now comply.
+- Run three prompts that previously violated the rule — all three now comply.

-- Have a teammate open the Project in their account and rerun — same compliance = rule lives in the Project, not just your local state.
+- Have a teammate open the Project in their own account and rerun — same compliance = the rule lives in the Project, not just in your local Memory or chat state.

 Common pitfalls

-- Editing Instructions while leaving an old chat open and assuming it will retroactively comply — chats freeze their context.
+- Editing instructions while leaving an old chat open and expecting it to retroactively comply — chats freeze their context.

 - Using soft language (“prefer,” “generally”) and expecting hard enforcement.

-- Pasting 5000 characters and missing the silent truncation cutoff.
+- Pasting several thousand characters and missing the silent truncation / de-weighting.

 - Saving from the duplicate Project (“Q2 Campaign (copy)”) instead of the live one.